 Sufficient Relevant Data.
 Obtain sufficient relevant data to afford a reasonable basis for conclusions or recommendations in relation to any professional services performed.

-For consulting engagements, the CPA does not issue an opinion or any other attestation report (e.g., accountant’s report on agreed-upon procedures ).
+For consulting engagements, the CPA does not issue an opinion or any other attestation report.

-Are products created using the Consulting Standards subject to peer review?
+Are deliverables created under the Consulting Standards subject to peer review?
 No.